 Because horsetail contains traces of nicotine, it is not recommended for young children.

-- Herbal infusion (tea): 2 - 3 teaspoonfuls, 3 times daily.
-Pour hot water onto herb and steep for 5 - 10 minutes.
+- Herbal infusion (tea): 2 to 3 tsp., 3 times daily.
+Pour hot water onto herb and steep for 5 to 10 minutes.
 Drink as directed.

 - External (compresses): 10 g of herb per 1 liter water daily